-I couldn’t have written this 48 hours ago.
+ostly I couldn’t have written this 48 hours ago.
 That’s when The Atlantic story reporting that Trump called the 1,800 Marines who fell at Belleau Wood during the First World War “suckers” and the thousands of American doughboys buried in the Aisne-Marne cemetery “losers.”
 I struggled with nausea and feared I’d vomit reading Jeffrey Goldberg’s piece.
 Then I sat in a chair, choking back tears of white-hot rage for another 15 minutes.
 I was speechless and I didn’t sleep much that night.
 Had I written this two days ago, it would have consisted of a 1,500-word primal scream at the President’s utter rejection of the value of honor.

 In the interest of honest transparency, let me say two things up front.
 First, I’m decidedly not a fan of Donald Trump and would never consider voting for him.

 Second, I believe what was reported in The Atlantic is mostly true.
 It’s a highly respected magazine founded in 1857.
 It’s been edited by James Russell Lowell and William Dean Howells.
 The current editor-in-chief is the author of the Trump article is.
 It’s based on four separate—albeit still anonymous—sources.
 It’s been corroborated at least in part by the Associated Press, Washington Post, New York Times, and Fox News.

 Trump Counters the story with angry assertive denials… from a man who has 20,000+ well-documented public lies to his credit since his inauguration.
 Corroboration consists of current or former staff who each have their own serious veracity issues—for example, his wife, Melania; Sarah Huckabee Sanders and one of her many replacements, Kayleigh McEnany; his son-in-law, Jared Kushner; and John Bolton, who Trump himself has excoriated as a liar for the last six months.

 All that said, there are a few Big Ideas I’d like to talk about in this post.
 Starting with the intrinsic value of honor.
 My bona fides consist of being the scion of a family whose men have fought in every one of America’s wars back through the Revolution, serving 20 years as an Air Force officer, and having immersed myself in the history of the First World War the last four years to produce three well-received novels set during that tragic time.

 Trump is quoted as saying to General John Kelly while standing at the grave of Kelly’s son killed in Afghanistan, “I don’t get it.
 What was in it for them?”
 I found this statement particularly believable, since it shows something about the president’s personality he has manifested again and again through his own words and actions.
 He sees every decision, every relationship, every interaction as transactional.
 Quite literally, the foremost thing in every situation is, “What’s in it for me?”
 This was, after all, the meta-theme of his iconic ghost-written book, The Art of the Deal.